navikt/kafka-sandbox/README.md

 The best practice is to actually handle deserialization errors, like demonstrated earlier.

+### Stopping consumer on fatal errors            <a name="spring-batch-error-8"/>

+Sometimes an error is definitively not recoverable and some form of manual intervention or application restart is required.
+An example may be that the consumer is not authorized to write data to the target data store due to invalid credentials.
+In such cases you can look to `ContainerStoppingBatchErrorHandler` in Spring Kafka, which by default simply shuts down the consumer on any error thrown from the batch processing in the listener.
+By extending this class, you can test the type of error and delegate to the super class if the error is deemed fatal.

+To see how an *unmodified* `ContainerStoppingBatchErrorHandler` works, you can do the following:

+1. Ensure a poison pill message is present on topic:

+        ./clients.sh null-producer

+2. Start a regular producer and let it run:

+        ./clients.sh producer

+2. Start Spring boot app with `stop-container` error handler:

+        ./spring-boot.sh --measurements.consumer.error-handler=stop-container

+Check logs.
+You will see that as soon as the posion pill message is encountered the error handler kicks into action and stops the Spring message listener container.
+Then all activity stops and the topic-partition is unassigned from the consumer.
+As this app does not provide any way of re-starting the consumer, the app itself must be restarted to try again.

+### Further reading and experimentation

 You can investigate and modify code in `MeasurementsConfig` and in package `no.nav.kafka.sandbox.measurements.errorhandlers` to experiment further.
 Spring